TaymazKH/microservices-lambda-and-k8s-port/docs/deployment-guide.md

 ## AWS Lambda

-To deploy a service in a Lambda function follow these steps:
+To deploy a service in a Lambda function, follow these steps:

 1. Make sure you have the means to compile proto files.
     - Golang & JS: Install protocol buffer compiler.
 Follow this [tutorial](https://grpc.io/docs/protoc-installation/).